andressamorschel/introductionToKafka/README.md

 <h1 align="center">Introduction To Kafka With Spring </h1>

 ## 💡Description
 This repository is used to demonstrate introducing messaging using Apache Kafka with Spring.
-The article created referring to this repository can be found at: https://medium.com/@andressamorschel/apache-kafka-com-spring-na-pr%C3%A1tica-780d590572b0
+The article created referring to this repository can be found <a href="https://medium.com/@andressamorschel/apache-kafka-com-spring-na-pr%C3%A1tica-780d590572b0">here</a>

 This project consists of two applications, namely:
 ### Producer: